Lids Careers | Opportunities in Retail & Sports Merchandise

 Work Authorization

 All applicants must be legally authorised to work in the United States or Canada, depending on the location.
 As part of the onboarding process, new hires are required to provide documentation that confirms their identity and work eligibility.
-The company follows standard employment verification procedures, including completion of required forms and background checks where applicable.

 Background Checks and Screening